 Staff responsible for providing services to members with intellectual disabilities have appropriate training, education, and experience, and demonstrate competency.

-- Staff have knowledge and ability to gather and interpret information about a member with an intellectual disability.
+Staff has knowledge and ability to gather and interpret information about a member with an intellectual disability.

-- Staff understand the member's needs and the range, intensity, and duration of care, habilitation or rehabilitation required.
+Staff understands the member's needs and the range, intensity, and duration of care, habilitation or rehabilitation required.

 Able to cope with emotional demands as they arise

 Able to sit for extended periods of time

 Able to hear ordinary conversation and phone communications.

 Computer, typewriter, printer, fax, copy machine and company vehicles.

 Air conditioned and/or heated office settings and client=s home.

 Mohave Mental Health Clinic, Inc., will provide reasonable accommodation for individuals with disabilities, unless it would cause undue hardship.
 We define reasonable accommodation as any change in the work environment or in the way a job is performed that enables a person with a disability to enjoy equal employment opportunities.
 We will make a good faith effort to list any special requirements in our job descriptions.